 This step is often decided by external factors, namely when your boss will approve your vacation or when the children have school holidays!

-If neither of these are over-riding factors there is of course – the SEASONS.
+If neither of these is over-riding factors there is of course – the SEASONS.
 What will the weather be like in your destination?
 What is the best time of year to visit?
 Are there any festivals that you would like to see?
 This is how we decided when we would go to Bali.

 This step can be done fairly quickly – or in a fairly lengthy process.
 It’s really up to you, and how much time you have; how easily you process information.

-A combination of Lonely Planet guidebook and Travel Agency magazines gives us a solid foundation before launching into the murky waters of the internet.
+A combination of Lonely Planet guidebooks and Travel Agency magazines gives us a solid foundation before launching into the murky waters of the internet.

 We are aspiring travel bloggers, it is true.
 That doesn’t mean that we find family travel blogs very useful at this stage of the trip.
-Usually rich in detail and with a lot of opinion, family travel blogs vary widely in usefulness but also result in one big problem: information overload. it is really hard to figure out what is important, and what is not.
+Usually rich in detail and with a lot of opinions, family travel blogs vary widely in usefulness but also result in one big problem: information overload.
+It is really hard to figure out what is important, and what is not.

-We find that ‘family friendly’ is often synonymous with kids clubs, all inclusive resort style accommodation which is, it is true, family friendly but not our travel style.
-Try to figure our the “travel style” of a blogging family if you are going to base your travel on their advice.
+We find that ‘family-friendly’ is often synonymous with kids’ clubs, all-inclusive resort-style accommodation which is, it is true, family-friendly but not our travel style.
+Try to figure out the “travel style” of a blogging family if you are going to base your travel on their advice.

-I’ve also patiently read to the bottom of family travel blogs to find that the author spent a day in a place… which is not enough in our opinion to really provide sound advice.
+I’ve also patiently read to the bottom of family travel blogs to find that the author spent a day in a place.
+Which, in our opinion, is not enough time to really provide sound advice.

 With kids, and with the family in tow, the ‘what can we feasibly do’ question depends on a number of factors, including:

-It was a large mindset change for this Mumma to transfer from Solo Backpacker to Family traveler, and now (7 years into parenthood) understand that while you might not see so much the kid’s perspective will bring a great deal of joy to our visit.
+It was a large mindset change for this Mumma to transfer from solo backpacker to family traveler.
+Now, 7 years into parenthood, I understand that while you might not see so much the kid’s perspective will bring a great deal of joy to our visit.
 It’s not just about the places you have been, but the experiences you have as a family.

 What goes in our family travel medical kit?
 This is our list of what we have included!